brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ This code should be type hinted instead of adding redudant doc blocks.

-^ Type hints are not enough though to fully remove doc blocks, to have this "self documented" code
+^ Type hints aren't enough to fully remove doc blocks, to have this "self documented" code

 ---

 ## Naming

 ^ You also have to name things correctly.
-A name is such a powerful tool in code, and can carry a lot of meaning and business context that you'd otherwise need docblocks for.
+A name is such a powerful tool, it can carry a lot of meaning and business context that you'd otherwise need documentation for.

-^ Before making to last changes to our example code, let me quickly tell you a story.
+^ Before making the last changes to our example code, let me quickly tell you a story.

 ---